AnishNehete/AnishNehete/README.md

 - 🌱 I’m currently learning on how to be patient
 - 💬 Ask me about anything
 - 📫 How to reach me: @AnishNehete (github)
-- ⚡ Fun fact: I hate coding ngl
+- ⚡ Fun fact: I hate writing Assignments